rendall/one-page-dungeon-navigator/static/dungeons/catacombs_of_the_grey_lady.md

 # Catacombs of the Grey Lady

 _For a millenium the catacombs of the Grey Lady remained sealed.
-Lately a terryfying basilisk has made its home here._
+Lately a terrifying basilisk has made its home here._

 1. A battered gate to the north.
 2. A hooded figure, resting on the ground.